asartori86/advanced_programming-2018-19/readme.md

  - The C++ Programming Language, Bjarne Stroustrup, Addison-Wesley 2013, ISBN 978-0321563842

-- Design Patterns: Elements of Reusable Object-Oriented Software, Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides, Pearson Education 1993.

 ## Locations
-Lecture room is A-005 in the main SISSA building in via Bonomea 265.
+- Lecture room is A-005 in the main SISSA building in via Bonomea 265.
+- On 9/10 and 11/10 the lectures will be held in A-004

 ## Syllabus